-Superficial keratitis involves the outermost layers of the cornea.
-When this form of keratitis has healed, there is usually no scar on the cornea.
+Superficial keratitis involves the outer layers of the cornea.
+After this form of keratitis heals, there is usually no scar on the cornea.

 Deep keratitis affects deeper layers of the cornea.
 There can be a scar on the cornea after it heals, which may or may not affect your vision.
 This will depend on the location of the scar.